geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 We will now derive an approximation for the covariance matrix $$\boldsymbol{C}_{p^\dagger}$$ of the best fit parameters.
 This matrix is of interest e.g. because on the diagonal it contains the variances of the elements of the parameter vector.
-If we know those, we can give estimates of probable ranges for the parameters.
+If we know those, we can give estimates of credible intervals for the parameters.
 We can also use the covariance matrix to calculate [correlations](https://en.wikipedia.org/wiki/Correlation#Correlation_matrices) between the parameters.
 Let's start by examining the posterior probability for the parameters.